RealBeazt/Cloud_Assignments/Assignment4.md

 **Performance**: S3 is designed for high performance.
 It provides low-latency access to data, allowing applications to retrieve and store data quickly.
 Additionally, S3 offers features such as byte-range fetches and multi-part uploads to optimize performance for large objects and streaming workloads.

+---

+### 2) Step-by-step screenshot to upload static web application on the AWS cloud using S3 service

+- asdas